samsonos/php_composer/readme.md

 ## Usage

-To work with this module you should get file service instance:
+To work with this module you should get composer instance:
 ```php
 $composer = new \samson\composer\Composer($systemPath, $lockFileName);
 ```